15 Tips for Cooking Thanksgiving While Camping

 It gets darker so much faster in late November than it did in the summer, so plan on arriving at your campsite as early as possible.
 And while it can be nice to hang out at the campsite after dark—especially if you have a cozy campfire, good lighting, and warm puffy jacket—you don’t want to be setting up in the dark.

-So pack the car the night before and make an early start of it, because you will want to make the most of what precious few daylight hours you have.
+So pack the car the night before and start early, as you will want to make the most of the precious few daylight hours you have.

 Megan cooking at a picnic table.
 There is a camp scene and fall colors in the background